Goutham-IITJ/osl-mujoco/README.md

 ## Not done yet

-Gait-phase estimation, IMU filtering, the actual motor control algorithms, sim-to-real transfer.
-The sensor suite and the CSV log from `demo_sweep.py` exist to feed exactly those, but none of them are started.
-Transmission parameters and densities want identification against the real leg.
+Gait-phase estimation, IMU filtering, and sim-to-real transfer.
+Joint control now has a first result — the bench experiment above tracks a real human knee trajectory with a PD servo — but that is a baseline, not a hardware controller: no feedforward, no impedance law, no electrical motor model, and nothing compared against the real leg.
+Transmission parameters and densities want identification against the real hardware.
 Contact above the ankle is bounding boxes, so knee-on-ground and shank contact will resolve at about the right height but not the right shape.
 The contact timing is set and the tests that would measure its consequences are written, but nothing in `check_model.py` has been run against real MuJoCo from here, so the resting penetration and the